 Thomas and McPherson boulevards, side streets, and South Linden Avenue from Penn Avenue to Fennimore Street.
 Phase One: 6700-6800 Thomas and McPherson boulevards, North Linden and North Dallas avenues from McPherson to Thomas boulevards, and Starling Way

 Start Date: Project Planning & Design: January 2019.
-Phase One Construction: Anticipated to begin Spring 2021.
+Phase One Construction: Anticipated to begin Fall 2021.

 Completion Date: Project Planning & Design: Fall 2020.
-Phase One Construction: Anticipated to take one year and end in Winter 2021.
+Phase One Construction: Anticipated to take one year.